Click here for a list of the affiliated clubs with The Southern African Veteran and Vintage Association.

 - this vehicle is to be recognised as a non-authentic replica and should be described as either a replica or a special or a non-authentic reproduction in the SAVVA Register, on the Dating Certificate and on the back of the Dating Plaque.

-The Southern African Veteran and Vintage Association is the National controlling body for motorsport activities in respect of vehicles – motorcars, commercials and motorcycles built before December 31 1980 in Southern Africa.
-It is an association of nearly 50 affiliated clubs throughout South Africa.
+The Southern African Veteran and Vintage Association is the National controlling body for motorsport activities in respect of vehicles – motorcars, commercials and motorcycles built before December 31 1997 in Southern Africa.
+It is an association of nearly 50 affiliated clubs throughout Southern Africa.

 As SAVVA is an association of clubs, persons who have an interest in the preservation, restoration and use of older vehicles may join a club in their area.
 Individual membership is not available.
 Consult the list of Clubs elsewhere herein.